intel-lab-lkp/linux/Documentation/sound/cards/marian-m2.rst

 STATE OF DEVELOPMENT
 ====================

-This driver is based on initial driver written by Florian Faber in 2012, which seemed to work fine.
+This driver is based on the driver written by Florian Faber in 2012, which seemed to work fine.
 However, the initial code contained multiple issues, which had to be solved before sending the driver upstream.

 The vendor lost the full documentation, so what we have here was recovered from drafts and found after experiments with the card.

-What seems to be working fine:
+What seems to work fine:
 - Playback and capture for all supported rates
 - Integrated loopback (with some exceptions, see below)